 - Neurology.
 Dr. Biernacka has also worked on a study of the molecular epidemiology of Parkinson's disease, which aimed to elucidate the genetic and environmental risk factors — and their interactions — for the disease's development and progression.
 In addition, she has recently begun collaborating on genetic studies of frontotemporal dementia and early-onset Alzheimer's disease, where genome-wide association studies and whole-genome sequencing are being used to identify genetic risk factors for the diseases.

 - Statistical genetics methods development.
 As the types of analyses described above require the application of advanced statistical techniques, Dr. Biernacka also works on the development of novel statistical methods for the analysis of genetic data.
 Her methods development research is currently focused primarily on gene-set analysis, methods for detection of gene-gene interactions, and risk prediction, with application to bipolar disorder, addiction and other neuropsychiatric traits.

 Significance to patient care

+An understanding of the genetic causes of neuropsychiatric diseases will enable improved diagnosis and prevention, as well as development of novel therapies.
 Furthermore, knowledge of the genomic factors and other biomarkers that play a role in response to pharmacological treatment of psychiatric illness will enable a more personalized strategy for treating these complex disorders, as it will help clinicians select the most appropriate treatment for each patient.